imqueue/imqueue.com/tutorial/auth-service.md

 > By the way, @imqueue does not dictate you how to organize your
 > services communication, so it is up to you to make architectural
 > decision for your system wisely.
+> In this example we specially design it in a way to give an ability
+> to touch this functionality with your hands and get you insights
+> about how it works.

 ### The Service Client